Kōrero: Epidemics

 In memoriam

 Scarlet fever was a major killer in the 19th century.
-A gravestone in the Bolton Street Cemetery in Wellington shows how devastating this disease could be.
-Five of the Wallace family children, whose ages ranged from three to 11, died from scarlet fever between 5 and 24 May 1865.
+This gravestone in Bolton Street Cemetery in Wellington shows how devastating this disease could be.
+Five Wallace children, whose ages ranged from three to 11, died from scarlet fever between 5 and 24 May 1865.
 A sixth child (not commemorated on this gravestone) died three months later.
-The cause of death is inscribed at the bottom of the gravestone and accompanied by a passage from the King James Bible: 'Suffer little children to come unto me, and forbid them not, for of such is the kingdom of God.'
+The cause of death is inscribed at the bottom of the gravestone, accompanied by a passage from the King James Bible: ‘Suffer little children to come unto me, and forbid them not, for of such is the kingdom of God.’

 Ngā whakaahua me ngā rauemi katoa o tēnei kōrero